twwilliams/100-days-of-code/log.md

 ### Today's Progress

-- [10 min] Discovered the source of the bug from last night and refactored the tests back into separate classes.
+- [15 min] Discovered the source of the bug from last night and refactored the tests back into separate classes.
 Also hit the VS bug below for sure and verified the workaround for me and tweeted about it.
+- [60 min] Played around with ASP.NET Web Forms just for the nostalgia of it.
+I had forgotten how much I remembered about it.
+Nothing uploaded since I was just playing with all the toolbox items and seeing the code that was rendered and changing it up both in code and with VS properties.
+I had honestly forgotten that this is the way we used to build Web sites with ASP.NET.
+- [20 min] Complete a simple calculator challenge in the DevU C# Fundamentals with ASP.NET course.
+Doing stuff with the WebForms designer is so incredibly tedious, and yet it is also discoverable.
+Had to try hard not to use language features I know how to use that haven't already been discussed in the course.

 ### Thoughts